zdharma-continuum/zinit/README.md

 completion-related plugin. `zpcompinit` is a function that just runs `autoload compinit; compinit`, created for convenience.
 There's also `zpcdreplay` which will replay any caught compdefs so you can also do: `atinit'zpcompinit;
-zpcdreplay'`, etc. Basically, it's the same as normal `compinit` call, but it is done in `atinit` or `atload` hook of the last related plugin.
+zpcdreplay'`, etc. Basically, the whole topic is the same as normal `compinit` call, but it is done in `atinit` or `atload` hook of the last related plugin with use of the helper functions (`zpcompinit`,`zpcdreplay` & `zpcdclear` – see below for explanation of the last one).

 # Ignoring Compdefs

-If you want to ignore compdefs provided by some plugins or snippets, place their load commands before commands loading other plugins or snippets, and issue `zplugin cdclear`:
+If you want to ignore compdefs provided by some plugins or snippets, place their load commands before commands loading other plugins or snippets, and issue `zplugin cdclear` (or `zpcdclear`, designed to be used in hooks like `atload''`):

 ```SystemVerilog
 source ~/.zplugin/bin/zplugin.zsh